 - Isolated posterior column fracture

-- Combined anterior column fracture with an anterior lip fracture
+- Anterior column fracture with an anterior lip fracture

 - Posterior column fracture with a posterior lip fracture.

 - If both columns are broken, the injury is called a transverse fracture